jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Input Validation

-Input Validation is a feature of the Tick It site, users will have
+Input Validation is a feature of the Tick It used throughout the site for form inputs.

 <details>
 <summary>Input Validation image</summary>